VultureProject/vulture-doc/vultureOS/docs/services/listener.md

 Due to its balance between polling interval and pipelining and its use of lists, this mode is quite performant and reliable.
 However, due to the 1 second polling frequency, one may consider using the `subscribe` mode instead if very low latency is required.

-`Chanel Mode, using pub/sub` : The channel mode will SUBSCRIBE to a redis channel.
+`Channel Mode, using pub/sub` : The channel mode will SUBSCRIBE to a redis channel.

 The "key" parameter is required and will be used for the subscribe channel.